-Barbarians can wear any armour up to full mail armour without suffering any combat penalties for doing so.
-They are unused to fighting in plate armour, however, and suffer a -2 penalty from ATTACK and DEFENCE while doing so.
+Barbarians can wear any armour up to a suit of full mail without suffering any combat penalties for doing so.
+They are unused to fighting in plate armour, however, and must suffer a -2 penalty from ATTACK and DEFENCE if they ever wear it (see p.
+71 for more information).